Ynn/selfstar/for-beginners/download.md

 Java 6 is required - Java 7 is not supported.
 {/warning}

-This is why, we advise you to download and install a [JDK 6 from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+For instance, you may download and install a [JDK 6 from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 [OpenJDK](http://openjdk.java.net/) is also supported.

-After installing the JDK, you must set the JAVA_HOME environment variable to point to the JDK installation directory.
-This is dependant of your operating system.
+After the JDK installation, you have to set the JAVA_HOME environment variable to point to the JDK installation directory.
+This depends on your operating system.

 </section>